Idaho Maryland Mine - Rise Grass Valley

 This is an application for a proposed Conditional Use Permit and Reclamation Plan for the Idaho Maryland Mine, owned by Rise Grass Valley, a private company.
 The County’s role will be to process and review the application for consideration by the Nevada County Planning Commission and Board of Supervisors in accordance with the requirements of the County General Plan, Land Use and Development Code, California Environmental Quality Act and other appropriate state and federal laws.
 As part of the review process, there will be opportunities for the public to provide comments on the proposed project.
 These opportunities will include upcoming noticed Public Scoping Meetings as part of the environmental review process, and noticed Public Hearings on the draft and final environmental documents.
 Please sign up using the link below to receive these notifications as well as other project updates and information.

-To request alerts for updates and information on this project, please click here Version OptionsIdaho Maryland Mine - Rise Grass ValleyHeadline
+To request alerts for updates on this project, please click here Version OptionsIdaho Maryland Mine - Rise Grass ValleyHeadline

 Please note that the project has been revised in underline format.